-Resource guide / Map data
+Resource guide / Google Maps to Minecraft

 OpenStreetMap and elevation data transformed into a Minecraft voxel world